godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

         skel.set_bone_pose(id, t)

 Now we can rotate individual bones.
-The same happens for scale and translate - try these on your own and check the results.
+The same happens for scale and translate.
+Try these on your own and check the results.

 What we used here was the local pose.
 By default all bones are not modified.
 But this Transform tells us nothing about the relationship between bones.